xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-COPY   Copies and pastes data or objects
+COPY&nbsp;&nbsp;&nbsp;Copies and pastes data or objects

-DATA.SERIES   Fills a range of cells with a series of numbers or dates
+DATA.SERIES&nbsp;&nbsp;&nbsp;Fills a range of cells with a series of numbers or dates

-FILL.AUTO   Copies cells or automatically fills a selection
+FILL.AUTO&nbsp;&nbsp;&nbsp;Copies cells or automatically fills a selection

-FORMULA.FILL   Enters a formula in the specified range
+FORMULA.FILL&nbsp;&nbsp;&nbsp;Enters a formula in the specified range

 Return to [top](#E)